By Sam Hollister 1 min read

 • Bankroll Management is crucial due to Omaha’s higher variance.

-• Practice regularly to understand hand probabilities and improve decision-making.
+• Practice regularly to understand hand Probabilities and improve decision-making.

 • Learn to recognize when to be aggressive and when to fold.